 Rootkits are like soldiers in camouflage.
 They blend into systems through a number of different means, and a very common way to do this is by modifying lists and tables that tell a system where to find code (this is called “hooking”).

-When antivirus software accesses this list of available files, the rootkit has manipulated the list to skip a file — a malware file.
-Once a file is made invisible like this, it’s difficult for your malware scanner to find.
+When antivirus software accesses this list of available files, the rootkit is able to manipulate the list to prevent a file (i.e. the malware) from being detected.
+Once a file has been made invisible like this, it’s difficult for your malware scanner to detect it.

-To find hidden rootkits, our scanner uses its own NTFS file system parser code when looking for rootkits.
+To find hidden rootkits, our scanner uses its own NTFS file system parser code.
 This code doesn’t rely on the common Windows APIs, which gives us an advantage over stealthy rootkits.

-If the rootkit has camouflage, the Emsisoft scanner has super vision!
+If the rootkit has camouflage, the Emsisoft scanner has thermal vision!